AdaCore/langkit/doc/tutorial.rst

 the parser and the interpreter to handle fancy language constructs such as conditionals, more data types or variables is left as an exercise for the readers! ;-)

+See also ``kalint.py`` file if you need any hint on how to correctly assemble all the piece of code given above.

 .. todo::